Skip to content

 Definition

-This files represent the complete definition of the catalog.
+This file represents the complete definition of the catalog.

 xml